harness/developer-hub/docs/chaos-engineering/features/experiments/create-complex-chaos-experiments.md

 import Analyze from '/docs/chaos-engineering/features/experiments/shared/analyze-chaos-experiment.md'

-This section describes adding and executing serial and parallel faults within a single chaos experiment, analyzing chaos experiments and launching an experiment from chaos hub.
+This section describes how to add and execute serial and parallel faults within a single chaos experiment, analyze chaos experiments, and launch an experiment from ChaosHub.

 You can add multiple faults in a single chaos experiment to validate the resiliency of the entire application stack.